WazapIO/client-go/docs/InstanceApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiInstancesInstanceKeyWebhookPutRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiChangeWebhookUrlRequest struct via the builder pattern

 Name | Type | Description  | Notes